allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_exp_track_visual.md

 Each frame filter is composed of:
 * A Dataset version to input from
-* ROI Rules for SingleFrames to include and / or exclude certain criteria.
+* ROI Rules for SingleFrames to include and/or exclude certain criteria.
 * Weights for debiasing input data.

 Combinations of frame filters can implement complex querying.